 A widely touted benefit of virtualization has been reduced energy costs as a result of physical server consolidation.
 And, indeed, these savings are often not trivial.
-Consider a 1MW data center with 1000 physical servers that draw 250W each at a cost of \$0.11 per kilowatt/hr.
-The energy cost per year to operate just the servers would be about \$240,000 (250W/1000 x 0.11 x 24hr x 365 days x 1000 servers).
-Virtualize these servers at a conservative consolidation ratio of 10:1 with each remaining physical server operating at a CPU utilization of 60% (instead of the typical 5-10%) and you now get a total energy cost of about \$60,000 $(600W/1000 \times 0.11 \times 24hr \times 365 \text{ days } \times 100 \text{ servers})^1$ .
-That represents an energy savings of 76% for the servers.
+Consider a 1MW data center with 1000 physical servers that draw 250W each at a cost of 0.11 per kilowatt/hr.
+The energy cost per year to operate just the servers would be about 240,000 (250W/1000 x 0.11 x 24hr x 365 days x 1000 servers).
+Virtualize these servers at a conservative consolidation ratio of 10:1 with each remaining physical server operating at a CPU utilization of 0.11 with each remaining physical server operating at a CPU utilization of 0.11 (instead of the typical 5-10%) and you now get a total energy cost of about 0.11 x 24hr x 365 days x 100 servers).
+That represents an energy savings of 0.11 for the servers.
 So it is no wonder that virtualization is widely viewed and promoted as a "green" technology for the data center.
 Compute capacity remains the same or is even increased while energy use drops sharply.